GeoscienceAustralia/dea-knowledge-hub/setup/AWS/data_and_metadata.rst

 We provide a number of notifications for newly produced data that lands on AWS.

-* DEA New Data: ``arn:aws:sns:ap-southeast-2:538673716275:DEANewData`` - this is a bucket notifications that is triggered by every object that lands in the ``dea-public-data`` bucket.
+* DEA New Data: ``arn:aws:sns:ap-southeast-2:538673716275:DEANewData``
+  * This is a bucket notifications that is triggered by every object that lands in the ``dea-public-data`` bucket
-* dea-public-data-landsat-3: ``arn:aws:sns:ap-southeast-2:538673716275:dea-public-data-landsat-3`` - this
+* dea-public-data-landsat-3: ``arn:aws:sns:ap-southeast-2:538673716275:dea-public-data-landsat-3``
-  is a notification that is triggered for each new DEA Surface Reflectance scene
+  * This is a notification that is triggered for each new DEA Surface Reflectance scene
-* dea-public-data-landsat-3-fc: ``arn:aws:sns:ap-southeast-2:538673716275:dea-public-data-landsat-3-fc`` - this
+* dea-public-data-landsat-3-fc: ``arn:aws:sns:ap-southeast-2:538673716275:dea-public-data-landsat-3-fc``
-  is a notification for each DEA Fractional Cover scene produced
+  * This is a notification for each DEA Fractional Cover scene produced
-* dea-public-data-landsat-3-wo: ``arn:aws:sns:ap-southeast-2:538673716275:dea-public-data-landsat-3-wo`` - this
+* dea-public-data-landsat-3-wo: ``arn:aws:sns:ap-southeast-2:538673716275:dea-public-data-landsat-3-wo``
-  is a notification for each DEA Water Observations scene produced
+  * This is a notification for each DEA Water Observations scene produced

 All the the scene level notifications include a STAC 1.0.0-beta.2 JSON document and have message attributes including the following: